AerynOS/dotcom/src/content/docs/blog/2025/06/30/mid-year-update/index.md

 ### Versioned Repositories

-With the transition to the new infrastructure and the new `unstable` repository, we have been freed up to begin planning out the necessary steps to be able to deliver versioned repositories and versioned Mossformat upgrades.
+With the transition to the new infrastructure and the new `unstable` repository, we have been freed up to begin planning out the necessary steps to be able to deliver versioned repositories and versioned Moss format upgrades.

 These topics have been mentioned in a previous blog [post](https://aerynos.com/blog/2025/02/06/hello-2025/#-versioned-repositories).